 Colbert poses for the camera on the floor of the Republican National Convention in Cleveland

-Colbert, host of "The Late Show" on CBS, said on Wednesday he did "not regret" making an oral sex joke on Monday night about Trump and Putin during a scathing diatribe against the U.S. president.
+Colbert, host of the "The Late Show" on CBS, made an oral sex joke on Monday night about Trump and Putin during a scathing diatribe against the U.S. president.

-The bleeped joke triggered a #FireColbert trending Twitter hashtag, with Trump supporters pleading for a boycott of CBS Corp advertisers, some people accusing Colbert of being homophobic, others accusing left-wingers of hypocrisy, and still more defending the comedian.
+It triggered a #FireColbert trending Twitter hashtag, with Trump supporters on Wednesday calling for a boycott of CBS Corp advertisers, some people accusing Colbert of being homophobic, others accusing left-wingers of hypocrisy, and still more defending the comedian.

 "Colbert's homophobia rant was disgusting and we won't tolerate this anti-LGBTQ behavior," wrote Scott Presler, chairman of Virginia Beach Young Republicans, on Twitter.

 "#FireColbert?
 Please...
 I wish I could buy him a drink," tweeted a user with the handle @kingofsorrow954.

 CBS on Wednesday declined to comment on Colbert's remarks, which follow a surge in popularity for "The Late Show" since the host stepped up his scathing nightly attacks on Trump.
 Colbert has also remained silent on the social media reaction.

 The bleeped oral sex joke, which referenced Trump's oft-stated admiration for Putin during the 2016 election campaign, came at the end of an insult-heavy monologue by Colbert.

 Addressing Trump, Colbert said, "Sir, you attract more skinheads than free Rogaine.
 You have more people marching against you than cancer.
 You talk like a sign language gorilla that got hit in the head."